These shortcakes are bursting with ripe summer fruits for a dessert that will delight the whole family.

 In a medium bowl, using an electric mixer, beat cream and confectioners' sugar on high until stiff peaks form, about 3 minutes.
 Cut shortcakes in half horizontally.
 Divide peaches among bottom halves, top with whipped cream and blueberries, and sandwich with top halves.

-A box grater is the perfect tool for getting the butter into small pieces.
-Make sure your butter is very well chilled before you start.
-Swap It: Be flexible with the fruit in all these desserts.
+Be flexible with the fruit in all these desserts.
 Use peaches in place of nectarines, or a mixture.
 Store plain shortcakes, tightly wrapped in plastic, up to 2 days.